Admission to Undergraduate Programs

 Test of English as a Foreign Language (TOEFL) scores.

 The TOEFL is used by colleges in the U.S. to evaluate the English language skills of those who were educated abroad.
-All applicants who are not citizens or permanent residents are required to take the TOEFL and submit their scores along with their application.
+All applicants who have been educated in a non-English speaking country are required to take the TOEFL and submit their scores along with their application.

 If you have attended a secondary school in both the U.S. and in Mexico, you must submit official records from all schools.